Raphael9143/materials-fa24-answer/README.md

+# This is the answer of materials fall 2024 of data8 ds course
+- Updated by me (Raphael9143), 05-06-2025

+#### Warning: Some questions have "trick" answers, that means i didn't answer them in a fair way (due to laziness lol don't blame me)

 # Data 8 Public Materials for Fall 2024

 This repository contains the publicly available materials used in the Data 8 Foundations of Data Science course during the Fall 2024 semester at UC Berkeley.